qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 SMRT Bells are blunt end ligated to the DNA fragment being sequenced, sometimes a DNA fragment ligating to another DNA fragment before having a SMRT Bell adapter added.
 This would generate the classic chimera, a sequenced read being from two random parts of a genome.
 Note this is random and will not happen at exactly the same location more than once, so it is easily dealt with at the analysis stage.
 The "siamaeras" or missing adapter look like a sequence followed by the reverse complement of the sequence, and results from the SMRT Bell being missing/not-detected on one end of the insert i.e. you read a sequence forward then backwards without an adapter so the software does not know that the read needs to be split.
 This can happen due to sample prep - a long overhang forms a hairpin, mimicking a SMRT Bell, or less frequently due to a real SMRT bell being missed in software.

+## ChIP-seq and RNA-seq co analysis

+In genomic research, ChIP-seq (Chromatin Immunoprecipitation Sequencing) and RNA-seq (RNA Sequencing) are commonly used experimental techniques.
+When presented side by side in the same chart, they are often used to illustrate the relationship between the state of epigenetic modifications in chromatin (such as methylation, acetylation, etc.) and gene expression.

+Specifically, ChIP-seq is primarily used to detect the distribution of specific proteins or epigenetic markers on chromatin, such as histone modifications or transcription factor binding sites.
+On the other hand, RNA-seq is used to quantitatively measure gene expression levels.

+In a chart with aligned coordinates, the x-axis represents the position on the genome, and the y-axis represents the signal intensity at that position.
+The peaks in ChIP-seq indicate the presence of specific epigenetic markers or protein binding at that location, while the peaks in RNA-seq represent gene expression at that location.
+By jointly analyzing these two types of data, the relationship between gene expression and chromatin status can be derived.
+For example, a specific histone modification might be enriched in areas with high gene expression, suggesting that this modification might facilitate gene expression.

+Additionally, this analysis can also help to reveal the mechanisms of gene regulation.
+For example, if the binding sites of a transcription factor (detected by ChIP-seq) highly correlate with the expression level of a gene (detected by RNA-seq), it can be inferred that this transcription factor may play a crucial role in regulating the expression of this gene.

 ## Chromatin

 Chromatin refers to the complex of DNA, RNA, and proteins that make up the chromosomes in eukaryotic cells.
 Chromatin is composed of nucleosomes and other proteins that interact with DNA and regulate its function. chromatin can contain RNA, although the amount and type of RNA can vary depending on the specific cell type, developmental stage, and physiological conditions.